Ozziekins/ML-F22/README.md

 4. run and see the results

 > **_NOTE:_** The cells related to pandas-profiling are commented and hence the notebook will run without any disturbances.
+I have also provided the report as html files for both datsets: `bitrate_profile.html` and `stream_profile.html`.
 But if you want to view the report, you will first need to uncomment the first four cells after _Data Visualization_ section in both Regression and CLassificiation

 ### License
 MIT: [LICENSE](https://github.com/Ozziekins/ML-F22/blob/main/LICENSE)